Click a category below to jump to that section.

 Hand and Arm Surgery

-In this series of four videos, Orthopedic Hand Surgeon, Sophia Strike, M.D., discusses causes and treatment of wrist, elbow and arm pain, tendonitis, cubital and carpal tunnel syndrome and upper extremity tumors.
+In this series of four videos, orthopaedic hand surgeon, Sophia Strike, M.D., discusses causes and treatment of wrist, elbow and arm pain, tendonitis, cubital and carpal tunnel syndrome and upper extremity tumors.

 Shoulder Pain and Injury Treatment

-In this series of four videos, Orthopedic Surgeon, Uma Srikumaran, M.D., describes the symptoms of common shoulder ailments and the surgical and non-surgical treatment options.
+In this series of four videos, orthopaedic surgeon, Uma Srikumaran, M.D., describes the symptoms of common shoulder ailments and the surgical and non-surgical treatment options.